 This school year would be Sarah’s sophomore year if she were in public school, and it marks an interesting halfway point.
-We’ve homeschooled for three full school years (plus part of the year before), and now, we have three full years to go before Sarah can graduate by Pennsylvania law.
+We’ve homeschooled for three full school years (plus part of the year before), and now, as we start unschooling 10th grade, we have three full years to go before Sarah can graduate by Pennsylvania law.

 And for the fourth year in a row, I’m joining the iHomeschool Network’s Not Back to School Blog Hop for “curriculum week,” once again sharing our family’s radical unschooling take, this time showing what unschooling 10th grade-style might look like, mostly courtesy of Sarah, who has a seriously fun plan about homeschooling through high school and what she wants out of the next few years.

 Each year, I’ve heard from people literally around the world who loved seeing how an “un-plan” comes together.
 If you haven’t already, I invite you to check out our previous ideas, the unschooled version of a ninth-grade-ish curriculum plan (2014-15), the unschooled version of an eighth-grade-ish curriculum plan (2013-14) and the unschooled version of a seventh-grade-ish curriculum plan (2012-13).

 Most days, we have no idea what we’re going to learn about until it happens.
 We make plans – of sorts – but the best opportunities always seem to be those that just arise naturally.

 But I see great value in joining the “curriculum week” blog hop, mostly because I want to show other not-exactly-planning, not-exactly-at-a-grade-level, not-exactly-textbook people – and I know you’re out there – that you CAN make this homeschooling thing work!

 So with that, here is…

 We like video games.